Chain Guardians Tops One Day Volume of $2.31 Million (CGG)

-Chain Guardians (CGG) traded flat against the dollar during the 24-hour period ending at 23:00 PM Eastern on April 11th.
-Chain Guardians has a total market cap of $48.38 million and approximately $2.31 million worth of Chain Guardians was traded on exchanges in the last day.
-One Chain Guardians coin can now be bought for about $1.37 or 0.00002309 BTC on major cryptocurrency exchanges.
-During the last seven days, Chain Guardians has traded flat against the dollar.
+Chain Guardians (CGG) traded flat against the U.S. dollar during the 1 day period ending at 12:00 PM Eastern on April 16th.
+One Chain Guardians coin can now be bought for approximately $1.37 or 0.00002309 BTC on popular cryptocurrency exchanges.
+Over the last seven days, Chain Guardians has traded flat against the U.S. dollar.
+Chain Guardians has a total market capitalization of $48.38 million and $2.31 million worth of Chain Guardians was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.